JPLee01/Programming_for_Data_Analysis-Assignment/README.md

 ```
 jupyter notebook
 ```
-4. A window or tab should open in your default web browser.
+4. A notebook server should automatically launch in your default web browser (URL should be http://localhost:8888).
 If this does not happen, read the command prompt output.
-It should provide a URL which you can copy and paste into your web browser to access Jupyter Notebook.
+You can copy and paste the above URL into your web browser to access Jupyter Notebook.
 6. Using the menu on the left side of the page, double click the jupyter notebook file:
 ```
 Programming_for_Data_Analysis-Assignment.ipynb
 ```
 7. The notebook should open in a new tab.
 You can run each cell with the keyboard shortcut SHIFT+ENTER, alternatively use the "play" button on the menu bar.
 Please note that certain cells must be run before others e.g. the cells importing the various Python libraries.
 You may find it convenient to use the "Run all Cells" option in the "Run" dropdown menu.

 ### 5.3 Libraries
 The following Python libraries were used in the writing of the programs code and are required to successfully run the programs: